Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Technological extremophilia:  Unrateable.
 Irrelevant!
 This investment certainly does develop towards extremes... *ridiculously slowly*.
 	19. Stress/boredom:  1/5 (Dull)
 	20. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.
-	21. Special categories:  Detached, Failsafe
+	21. Special categories:  Detached, Failsafe, Rehabilitative
 	22. Conversion potential:  Commonwealth<->Empire
 15. Panarchic Courts
 	1. Challenge cured:  Conspiracy to overthrow